zyshi0216/zyshi0216.github.io/_pages/about.md

 <br>
 [DOI:10.1109/JSEN.2024.3394883](https://ieeexplore.ieee.org/document/10530541)
 <br>
-- In this paper, a wearable device is designed for table tennis players.
-It enables the recognition and evaluation of athletes' professional movement skills.
-It is mainly based on pattern recognition technology to realise the recognition of athletes' movement skills, and at the same time assesses athletes' movement skills based on a hierarchical evaluation system.
-It uses artificial intelligence technology to achieve the functions of monitoring recognition and skill assessment of athletes' motor skills.
+- In this paper, a UAV flight state estimation method based on multidimensional data fusion is proposed.
+The article utilises multiple sensors to achieve the determination of UAV on-board data and completes the UAV flight state estimation by means of data fusion processing.

 </div>
 </div>